slarmoo/.github/profile/essentials/startUp/startUp.md

 1. HTML
 1. CSS
 1. JavaScript
-1. Web service with, database, authentication, and WebSocket support
+1. Web service
+1. Database
+1. Login
+1. WebSocket
 1. React

 You can change your project as the class progresses, but each deliverable submission must includes all the functionality defined by the previous milestones.
 For that reason, it is suggested that you do not change your project, and carefully consider your project from the beginning, as the longer you go, the more expensive it will be to repeat your previous work.

+## Submitting your deliverable

+In order to make the submission and grading process as efficient as possible it is required that you do the following for each deliverable.

+1. Deploy the deliverable to your production environment
+1. Include a link to your GitHub startup repository prominently displayed on your application's home page
+1. Notes in your startup Git repository README.md file documenting what you modified and added with this deliverable.
+The TAs will only grade things that have been clearly described as being completed.
+Review the [voter app](https://github.com/webprogramming260/startup-example) as an example.
+Please reference the items from the rubric for each deliverable in your description of what you did, and what you did not.

+Deliverables that do not include the above will not be graded.

 ## Ideas

 Some ideas for possible projects include:

-- Simple game like connect four
+- Simple game like connect four.
+Games with complex rules or animation are difficult and therefore discouraged.
 - Peer chat
-- Photo URL sharing
+- Photo URL sharing.
+Sharing actual photos requires that you to store those files somewhere, and therefore is discouraged.
 - Shared story authoring
-- Book reviews
+- Book or recipe reviews
 - Geo-location sharing
 - News sharing
 - Favorite website sharing